 School is around the corner already, seriously what happened to summer, so I’m starting to meal plan a bit for delicious things we can make this year and these are at the top.
 Whenever it comes to toppings for tacos I always head over to the dairy aisle in the grocery store because cheese is an absolute must!

-As I always say I like to add a little twist to these traditional recipes so I went with Borden Oaxaca cheese for the tacos which is just so creamy, cheesy and soft making it absolutely perfect for my tacos.
-In addition to the cheese I usually finish them off with some avocado, red onion and a bit of chopped fresh cilantro.
+As I always say I like to add a little twist to these traditional recipes so I went with Oaxaca cheese for the tacos which are just so creamy, cheesy and soft making it absolutely perfect for my tacos.
+In addition to the cheese, I usually finish them off with some avocado, red onion and a bit of chopped fresh cilantro.